ApprenticeAI/frapy/docs/topics/broad-crawls.rst

 Broad Crawls
 ============

-Scrapy defaults are optimized for crawling specific sites.
-These sites are often handled by a single Scrapy spider, although this is not necessary or required (for example, there are generic spiders that handle any given site thrown at them).
+Frapy defaults are optimized for crawling specific sites.
+These sites are often handled by a single Frapy spider, although this is not necessary or required (for example, there are generic spiders that handle any given site thrown at them).